 Increased Efficiency

-By automating tedious and repetitive deployment tasks, developers and operations teams are freed up to focus on more valuable activities like feature development, performance optimization, and strategic planning.
+By automating tedious and repetitive deployment tasks, developers and operations teams are freed up to focus on more valuable activities like feature development, performance optimization, and strategic planning, especially when monitoring is handled by an open-source, real-time observability platform like Netdata.

 Better Collaboration & Visibility

 Automated pipelines often provide dashboards and logs, giving all team members visibility into the deployment status.
-This fosters better collaboration between development, testing, and operations teams.
+Pairing them with custom real-time monitoring dashboards further improves collaboration between development, testing, and operations teams by centralizing key deployment and performance insights.

 Easier Rollbacks